MrEthic/FAIC-Forecasting-Indoor/README.md

         export-->mlp
 ```

 All models have the same signature: `(-1, 60) --> (-1, 15)`.
 They accept a 2D array of list of 60 iaq values and output arrays or 15 minutes predictions.
-The model have to handle any normalization/preprocessing itself.
+The model have to handle any normalization/preprocessing themself.

+Trained models artifact are saved as MLFlow experiement.
+They can then be load and register later.

+## Simple LSTM
+## MLP
+## XGBoost
+## MA
+## [AUTOKERAS]

+# Model Selection